Engaging with children

 Engaging and supporting children in care

-Beginning a placement:
+Beginning a care arrangement:

 - have plans in place for contact between the child and parents, so they know when and where they will see their parents next